brianmcn/Zelda1RandoTools/doc/use.md

 or mouse-hover to show all the remaining unmarked overworld tiles you could uncover given your current item set, using [GYR highlights](#general-gyr).

 Max Hearts: 'N' - Displays the current number of heart containers the player has.
-(Useful as a double-check that you have correctly been marking take-any hearts and heart containers found in the world.)
+(Useful as a double-check that you have correctly been marking take-any hearts and heart containers found in the world.
+Use [the blue ellipsis](#main-sioed) to adjust e.g. for a mugger stealing hearts in a Money or Life room.)

 Open Cave Icon - Mouse-hovering the open-cave icon will highlight any open cave locations you have not yet marked, using green [GYR highlights](#general-gyr).